 From tales of ancient civilizations and heroes to homespun anecdotes from around the kitchen table, stories reveal our deepest meaning, dreams and longing in their telling.
 Stories move people to action, to take a stand, to right a wrong or to dig deeper.
 Stories motivate people.
 And for a small brand, stories are the foundations of their success.

-the story: systematically engaged to work
+the narrative: systematically engaged to work

 1. The narrative must be rich enough that it can be effective coming from the creator (distiller, blender, etc.) to the fourth salesperson in a far off market.

 2. It must be flexible enough so that each tier in the distribution chain receives their own value from it: wholesale, retail, bar and consumer with no break in continuity between them.
 Instead, it invites them all to be a part of this experience, to live in a chapter of this story.

 3. It must survive production changes, product evolution and personnel replacement.